 And just to reiterate: Halloween commissions will be very limited this year.
 If you’d like a custom costume, now’s the time to get in touch.
 Please don’t be one of those silly people who contacts me three days (or even 3 weeks) before Halloween in hopes of commissioning a one of a kind piece!

 I designed this original leather mask in 2013.
 It’s part of an ongoing series that began in 2001 – each one is unique, but shares similar lines and details.
 It would seem that the design has recently been copied by another artist, who is marketing it as his own.

 Sadly, this stuff happens daily.
 If it was an isolated incident, I might be more able to let it roll off my back – but it’s not.
 It’s extremely frustrating, but I try to keep my mouth shut, because everyone tells me to take the high road.
 To “be better, not bitter” – and honestly, I want that too.
 Unfortunately, there are so many of these copycats these days that the “high road” is starting to feel like a lonely ledge… and it gets harder and harder to make a living doing what I love (or to love what I do for a living) from that place.

 This really hits me where I live, and I don’t know how to put a “positive” or “professional” spin on it.
 To my fellow aspiring artists, I cannot encourage you enough to be respectful of your peers (and yourself).
 Be honorable, be original, and don’t steal.

 This gallery showcases many (but certainly not all!) of the designs that I’ve done in this series.
-It’s included to give you a sense of the time that I’ve spent honing and evolving these designs, and also to show how many people have commissioned these signature pieces from me over the last 15 years.
-Please be respectful of my art, my livelihood, and the wonderful people who have helped to support that process.
+I hope it offers a sense of the time that spent honing and evolving these signature pieces.
+Many of these designs were commissioned to incorporate symbols or ideas that were personal and significant to them.
+Please be honorable, and respect my craftsmanship, my livelihood, and the wonderful people who’ve helped to support that process.